RogeMateos/PredictMe/README.md

 ## Project Overview

-NextBlog is a lightweight blogging platform that leverages the latest React 19 and Next.js 15 features, including:
+NextBlog is a lightweight blogging platform that leverages the latest React 19 and Next.js 15 features:

-- App Router architecture for optimized routing
+- Age prediction using the Agify API
-- Server Components for improved performance
+- Gender prediction using the Genderize API
-- Tailwind CSS v4 for modern styling
+- Nationality prediction using the Nationalize API
-- TypeScript for type safety
+- Real-time results display

-[Add more specific details about your project's unique features, purpose, and any APIs or data sources you're using]
+- Responsive design with Tailwind CSS

 ## Getting Started